danielsidauruk/mipoka/README.md

 # MIPOKA

-The final project is developed using Flutter, Node.js, and Java.
+The final project built using Flutter, Node.js, and Java.